Drmicalet/gsca4all/README.md

-Assisted mainly by Qwen3-235B-A22B-2507 after it invented a non existing library to code the "better model than the human did", and faked its results, after confronting how did it made the calculations if the library does not exist yet, that now is this one.
+Assisted mainly by Qwen3-235B-A22B-2507, Agentic, and Gemini 1.5 Pro.
+Qwen initially hallucinated a non-existent library to code the "better model than the human did", which led to the creation of this actual package.

 ## License